Skip to main content

 Obsessive-Compulsive Disorder creates patterns of intrusive thoughts (obsessions) followed by repetitive behaviors or mental rituals (compulsions) aimed at reducing distress.
 The cycle remains consistent: doubt arises, anxiety builds, and compulsions provide temporary relief only for the cycle to begin again.

-What makes OCD particularly challenging is how it hijacks your natural problem-solving abilities, turning them against you through endless what if questions that feel impossible to resolve.
-Many people describe feeling like they're living in a prison of their own making, knowing their fears don't make logical sense yet feeling unable to break free from compulsive responses.
+What makes OCD particularly challenging is how it hijacks your natural problem-solving abilities, turning them against you through endless what-if questions that feel impossible to resolve.
+Many people describe feeling like they are living in a prison of their own making, knowing their fears do not make logical sense yet feeling unable to break free from compulsive responses.

 What OCD Might Feel Like